If you’re wondering if Medicare Supplement plans are worth it, keep reading.

-Traditional Medicare covers only a part, 80 percent, of your healthcare treatment.
-This means you are left with 20% of whatever the bill becomes, in addition to any unmet deductibles or necessary copayments.
+Traditional Medicare covers only 80% of your medical costs.
+Leaving you with 20% of whatever the bill becomes, in addition to any unmet deductibles or necessary copayments.

-Medigap, also known as a Medicare Supplement plan, is a healthcare insurance policy that provides coverage for the out-of-pocket expenses such as coinsurance, deductibles, and co-payments that Original Medicare expects beneficiaries to be responsible for paying.
+Supplemental plans are healthcare insurance policies that provide coverage for the out-of-pocket expenses such as coinsurance, deductibles, and co-payments that beneficiaries are left responsible for paying.